The H. E. Huntington’s San Marino Ranch, Southern California

 Billards Room/Bowling Alley Paintings:

 There must have been 2 or 3 rooms to this building because of the huge amount of furniture in it.
 There was a carved-oak Billiard Table & a Pool Table made of oak with carved legs with cues, balls, & markers.
-Then, there was a 2-lane wooden Bowling Alley, most likely 2 lanes because they had 2 Bowling Sets of pins & bowling balls.
+Then, there was a 2-lane wooden Bowling Alley, they had 2 Bowling Sets of pins & bowling balls.

 A Petit Library:

-On warm sunny days at the San Marino Ranch, these rooms & the veranda was used for afternoon reading, afternoon tea, or get-togethers at sunset.
+On warm sunny days at the San Marino Ranch, these rooms (Billard’s Room & Bowling Alley) & the veranda was used for afternoon reading, afternoon tea, or get-togethers at sunset.
 They had 2 round Vienna Bentwood tables & 2 Bentwood armchairs.
-Mr. Huntington loved to sit and read a book, maybe share in a piece of poetry he found interesting.
+Mr. H.E.
+Huntington loved to sit & read a book, maybe share in a piece of poetry he found interesting.
 For the Huntingtons & their houseguests they had 4 bookcases; (3 sections) filled with 85 modern books [1927] in the bookcases on the west side; 116 modern books in cases on the east side.
 It is highly likely that some of the Huntington’s book located in the Billard Room/Bowling Alley were some of Mrs. Huntington’s garden books.
-She had a huge collections of books on famous gardens & gardeners, books on every kind of flower.
+She had a huge collections of books on famous gardens & gardeners, & books on every kind of flower.
 Those botanical books are now in the Botanical Section of the Huntington Library.
-Mrs. Arabella Huntington was a avid reader of modern books at the time.
+Mrs. Arabella Huntington was a avid reader of modern books & magazines at the time.
 When her eyesight got bad, her secretary or friends would read to her.
-On sunny afternoons (or rainy), one could have a cup of tea, with a great book, smell roses in the air, & hear the sweet sounds of chirping birds in the Bird Aviary close by or the grand peacocks walking by.
+On sunny afternoons (or rainy days), one could have a cup of tea, with a great book, smell fragrant roses in the air, & hear the sweet sounds of chirping birds in the Bird Aviary close by or the grand peacocks walking by.

 Gentlemen’s Hunting Lodge – Bird Museum